Part of a set. See all set records

 Grace Rainey Rogers Fund 1943.654

 Grinling Gibbons was born in Rotterdam, the Netherlands, of English parents.
 After training there as an artist, he came to England in the 1660s, and soon began to work as a sculptor, particularly in wood.
-One of his first large scale decorative projects was a series of interiors at Cassiobury Park, the residence of the Earl of Essex near London.
-On the basis of an early 19th-century watercolor, this overmantel has been identified as one of the decorations for the Green Drawing Room of that
+One of his first large-scale decorative projects was a series of interiors at Cassiobury Park, the residence of the Earl of Essex near London.
+On the basis of an early 19th-century watercolor, this overmantel has been identified as one of the decorations for the Green Drawing Room of that house.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.